SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 * A collection of UTF-8 code units (accessed with the string's ``utf8`` property)
 * A collection of UTF-16 code units (accessed with the string's ``utf16`` property)
-* A collection of 21-bit Unicode scalar values (accessed with the string's ``unicodeScalars`` property)
+* A collection of 21-bit Unicode scalar values, equivalent to the string's UTF-32 encoding form (accessed with the string's ``unicodeScalars`` property)

 Each example below shows a different representation of the following string,